-If you’re incorporating a laundry room into your home as part of an extension, consider designing a space that backs straight onto your outside space.
+If you’re incorporating a laundry room into your home as part of an addition or extension, consider designing a space that backs straight onto your outside space.

 Not only is this beautiful space flooded with natural light, making it a spot even those who loathe laundry might enjoy spending time, it is also extremely practical.
 Rather than relying on a tumble dryer, it provides easy access to the garden where you can allow laundry to air dry.